Bikeman868/Urchin/README.txt

 Q: How do I get started?
 A: To get started with the client only using IoC and a local configuration file:
    1. Install the NuGet package for Urchin.Client.
-   2. Register a mapping in your favorite IoC for interface IConfigurationStore to ConfigurationStore as a singleton.
+   2. In your IoC register a mapping to the ConfigurationStore class from the IConfigurationStore interface as a singleton.
    3. Create a configuration file in JSON format.
+Structure the JSON however you want including different data types, arrays and objects within objects.
    4. Construct an instance of Urchin.Client.Sources.FileSource and initialize it with the location of your file.
-You will have to pass IConfigurationStore to the constructor - you can let IoC do this for you.
+You will have to pass IConfigurationStore to the constructor - you can let IoC do this for you!
-	  You need to keep a reference to FileSource for it to notice config changes.
+	  You need to keep a reference to the FileSource for it to notice config changes.
 	  When you dispose of the FileSource it will stop watching the configuration file for changes.
-   5. Inject IConfigurationStore into your classes that need to be notified of configuration changes.
+   5. Inject IConfigurationStore into classes in your application that need access to configuration data.
-   6. Call the Register<T>() method of IConfigurationStore to get notified when config changes.
+   6. Call the Register<T>() method of IConfigurationStore to get notified of the initial config values, and when config changes.

 Q: What's the best way to see what I can do with the client?
 A: Take a look at the unit tests for ConfigurationStore in Urchin.Client.Tests